shoelace-style/shoelace/docs/getting-started/form-controls.md

     box-shadow: 0 0 0 var(--sl-focus-ring-width) var(--sl-color-success-300);
   }

-  /* styles for the inline messages */
+  /* styles for the inline validation messages */

   .inline-validation :is([data-valid], [data-invalid]):not(sl-button)::after {
     display: block;